ethxnwzng/CMSI3801/exercises/hw4.md

 5) Why is Swift’s Void type weirdly named?
 What is their “excuse” for using that term for what is essentially a unit type?

-in Swift when we use void we are actually using a type alias for an empty tuple. it basically means that we are returning a value that has no helpful information in it. they call it this because developers in other languages are used to using void in their other languages. it exists like this for legacy and readability.
+In Swift when we use Void we are actually using a type alias for an empty tuple.
+It basically means that we are returning a value that has no helpful information in it. they call it this because developers in other languages are used to using void in their other languages.
+It exists like this for legacy and readability.

 6) What is the type of a supplier in Swift?

-in swift a supplier is a function that takes no parameters and returns a value when called. written like () -> T, where T is the thype of value that it produces. essentialy a supplier can be any type determined by the type of the value it is returning.
+In swift a supplier is a function that takes no parameters and returns a value when called. written like () -> T, where T is the type of value that it produces.
+Essentialy a supplier can be any type determined by the type of the value it is returning.

 7) Why did Yegor Bugayenko think Alan Kay was wrong about being wrong about using the term “object” when he coined the term “object-oriented programming”?